USD/CAD: Trading the Bank of Canada Interest Rate Decision

 At the same time, Mr. Carney argued that the prospects for future policy are not “preordained” as the global recovery becomes “increasingly uneven,” and the central bank may surprise the markets by adopting a wait-and-see approach as it aims to counter the downside risks for the economy.
 Accordingly, the central bank may continue to support the economy over the near-term and look to talk down speculation for future rate hikes as the economic outlook remains clouded with uncertainties.

 How To Trade This Event Risk

-Trading the given event risk favors a bullish outlook for the Canadian dollar as market participants speculate the Bank of Canada to normalize policy further in June, and price action following the rate decision could set the stage for a short dollar-loonie trade as interest rate expectations improve.
-Therefore, if the BoC raises the benchmark interest rate and adopts a hawkish outlook for future policy, we will need to see a red, five-minute candle following the announcement to generate a sell entry on two-lots of USD/CAD.
-Once these conditions are fulfilled, we will set the initial stop at the nearby swing high or a reasonable distance after taking market volatility into account, and this risk will establish our first target.
-The second objective will be based on discretion, and we will move the stop on the second lot to breakeven once the first trade reaches its mark in an effort to lock-in our profits.
+Expectations for another rate hike certainly favors a bullish outlook for the Canadian dollar, and price action following the announcement could set the stage for a long loonie trade as investors speculate the central bank to normalize policy further over the coming months.
+Therefore, if the BoC delivers a 25bp rate hike and sees scope to raise borrowing costs further this year, we will need to see a red, five-minute candle following the rate decision to generate a sell-entry on two-lots of USD/CAD.
+Once these conditions are fulfilled, we will set the initial stop at the nearby swing low or a reasonable distance after taking market volatility into account, and this risk will establish our first target.
+The second objective will be based on discretion, and we will move the stop on the second lot to cost once the first trade reaches its target in order to preserve our profits.

-Impact that the Bank of Canada Rate Decision has had on CAD during the last meeting
+Impact that the Bank of Canada Rate Decision has had on CAD during the last month

 What To Look For Before The Release